CodingMinds/world_simulator/Readme.md

 #### socket_demo.sci

-A short Scilab program which connects to the server and let user interact with the world
+A short Scilab program which connects to the server and let user interact with the world.

+#### random_agent.py

+A simple demo of a random acting agent which terminates if he found food.
+The amount of attempts will be printed to stdout.

 ## Protocol DRAFT